BBookCodeHub/BBookCodeHub/README.md

 ## Hi, I'm Brandon B. 👋

-I'm a technical program manager, currently advancing my cybersecurity skills through hands-on labs and documenting the process along the way.
-Expect coverage across multiple cloud platforms and a range of industry-leading security tools.
+I'm a technical program manager actively advancing two areas of my craft: my cybersecurity skills through hands-on projects and labs, and my use of AI, integrating it across how I plan, build, and deliver.
+I'll document the process and what I learn along the way, with coverage across multiple cloud platforms and a range of industry-leading security tools.

 **Focus areas:** Vulnerability Management, IAM, Data Security, and Cloud Security